eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 All attestations can be described to have the following elements:

--   **Attribute schema** defines the structure, logical organization, type and namespace(s) of the attested attributes as well as additional information such as information about the attestation, its issuer, the verification mechanisms, the underlying identity
+-   **Attribute schema** defines the structure, logical organisation, type and namespace(s) of the attested attributes as well as additional information such as information about the attestation, its issuer, the verification mechanisms, the underlying identity